k2view-academy/K2View-Academy/articles/02_fabric_architecture/01_fabric_architecture_overview.md

 ### Fabric Studio

-Fabric Studio is the development tool for building Fabric projects.
-The studio is a Windows application designed to enable users to execute the following steps:
+Fabric Studio is a Windows application development tool for building Fabric projects, designed to enable users to execute the following steps:

 - Create interfaces to external sources.
 - Design LU and Schemas and create their associated instances.
-- Create resources of all types to be used across a Project (such as functions, tables, variables).
+- Create resources of all types to be used across a project (such as functions, tables, variables).
 - Execute data manipulations using the SQL builder or the integrated Java IntelliJ development environments.
 - Create REST APIs to access your data model.
 - Design data flows.